Thank you for visiting the Career Management (CMC) Center’s website.

 - Be aware that the world of work has changed.
 The world of work has changed and continues to do so at an accelerated pace.
 While your own experiences are of great value, be aware that the processes for gaining employment are not the same.
 Everything - job descriptions, employment listings, job requirements, resumes, interviewing, and advancement tracks has changed for most occupations.

-- Encourage your student to take charge of his/her career.
+- Encourage your student to take charge of his/her career and if necessary refer them to the Career Management Center's Four Year Planning Guide as a resource.
 If your son or daughter asks you questions that relate to their future major or career choices, refer them to the Career Management Center.

 "Vision without execution is hallucination".